Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation

-To determine the universal kinetic equation describing the formation of spatio-temporal patterns in the vicinity of the onset of a conserved-Hopf bifurcation with a dispersion relation as depicted in Fig.~\ref{fig:onset_hopfconserved} we apply a weakly nonlinear approach \cite{Hoyle2006}.
+To determine an amplitude equation that captures the bifurcation structure characterizing the spatio-temporal pattern formation in the vicinity of the onset of a conserved-Hopf bifurcation with a dispersion relation as depicted in Fig.~\ref{fig:onset_hopfconserved} we apply a weakly nonlinear approach \cite{Hoyle2006}.
 First, we introduce a smallness parameter $\varepsilon$ with $|\varepsilon| \ll 1$ and consider the system close to onset where $\delta= \delta_2 \varepsilon^2$.
 From hereon subscript numerals indicate the order in $\varepsilon$ of the corresponding term.
 Then, the width of the band of growing wavenumbers and the maximal growth rate scale as $\varepsilon$ and $\varepsilon^4$, respectively.
-This determines the additional large spatial scale $X= \varepsilon x$ and slow timescale $T=\varepsilon^4 t$ relevant for the dynamics.
+This determines the additional large spatial scale $\vec X= \varepsilon \vec x$ and slow timescale $T=\varepsilon^4 t$ relevant for the dynamics.
 Additionally, Eq.~\eqref{eq:series} indicates that the leading order oscillation frequency scales like $\Omega\approx \omega k^2 \sim \varepsilon^2$.
 This implies that a second slow timescale $\tau=\varepsilon^2 t$ has to be considered.